- SAP made amazing claims around Vora, which connects HANA to Hadoop.

 Vora is designed for this purpose.
 Vora is essentially a connector between HANA and Hadoop.

 “SAP Vora enables businesses to analyze all data on a distributed computing framework to readily deliver insights or applications that meet business needs.
 Use it to generate actionable insights from vast amounts of distributed data at the speed of business to drive innovation and competitive advantage.”

 “Actionable insights from Big Data: Make decisions in near real time based on your entire set of data, even if it comes in different formats and from diverse sources.”

 Decisions do not need to be made in real time.
-In fact, almost no decisions are.
-In fact, it is rare for companies to use HANA, or other in memory databases to connect them to Hadoop, as other factors are simply more important than what SAP proposes is important.
+Almost no decisions are.
+It is rare for companies to use HANA, or other in memory databases to connect them to Hadoop, as other factors are simply more important than what SAP proposes is essential.
 Secondly, SAP is not well established in the Big Data space, so their views on the topic mean considerably less than companies that are better established as Big Data vendors.

 - “Simplified IT landscape: Reduce the complexity of working with Big Data using a single, unified platform with a simple-to-use Web interface that works for any use case.”

 HANA and Vora do not simplify the IT landscape.
 Simplification has been a common trope used by SAP, but HANA is a complex and high maintenance database.